First Presbyterian Church (Trenton, New Jersey)

 First Presbyterian Church is a historic church located at 120 East State Street in Trenton, Mercer County, New Jersey, United States.
 The church's first congregation got together in 1712 and their first church was built in 1726.
 The church building and churchyard cemetery were added to the National Register of Historic Places for their significance in architecture, politics, religion, and social history on September 9, 2005.
+The church was added as a contributing property to the Downtown Trenton Commercial Historic District on March 10, 2025.

 History and description

 The current church was built in 1839 and is the third one at this site.
 It was designed by architect Horatio Nelson Hotchkiss with Greek Revival style and features two Ionic columns.
 It has a 120 feet high octagonal steeple.
 Cemetery plots are located to the east and west of the building.